karnpapon/exp/README.md

 <strong> CLI to create an opinionated temporary folder structure, automatically cleanup after they're expired. </strong>

-`exp` will create `temp_queues` folder and `delete_queues` folder automatically by setup target path. any files/folder live inside `temp_queues` will be moved to `delete_queues` after it has been created 7 days ( slightly similar to how email services work) and then after next 7 days all files/folder will be deleted from `delete_queues` folder.
+- `exp` will create temp folder `explore` and to soon-to-be-deleted folder `expired`.
+- files/folders live inside `explore` will be moved to `expired` 7 days after its last opened.
+- and then after next 7 days all files/folder will be deleted from `expired` folder.

 ## install
 - `cd to-your-target-path && exp init`